gnarayan/WDmodel/README.rst

 ``WDmodel`` is a DA White Dwarf model atmosphere fitting code.
 It fits observed spectrophotometry of DA White Dwarfs to infer intrinsic model atmosphere parameters in the presence of dust and correlated spectroscopic flux calibration errors, thereby determining full SEDs for the white dwarf.
-It's primary scientific purpose is to establish a network of faint (V = 16.5--19 mag) standard stars, suitable for LSST and other wide-field photometric surveys, and tied to HST and the CALSPEC system, defined by the three primary
+Its primary scientific purpose is to establish a network of faint (V = 16.5--19 mag) standard stars, suitable for LSST and other wide-field photometric surveys, and tied to HST and the CALSPEC system, defined by the three primary